-Winter: Wintering occurs most years in the extreme southeast, with stragglers, usually immatures, north to Cedar and Dixon Cos, and is strongly linked to availability of acorns (Bent 1939, Parker 1982) and possibly fruits such as Russian olive, which is used by lingering individuals, usually immatures, in central Nebraska (Rosche 1994).
+Winter: Wintering occurs most years in the extreme southeast, with stragglers, usually immatures, north to Cedar and Dixon Cos and west to Lancaster Co, and is strongly linked to availability of acorns (Bent 1939, Parker 1982) and possibly fruits such as Russian olive, which is used by lingering individuals, usually immatures, in central Nebraska (Rosche 1994).

 A study by Parker (1982) of competition among bark-foragers in Fontenelle Forest, Sarpy Co showed that as the fall progressed, Red-headed Woodpeckers devoted increasingly more time to caching acorns on firmly-defended wintering territories and used this stored food reserve during the insect-free winter.